michal-h21/make4ht/README.md

 `toc_query`

-:  CSS selector for selecting the table of contents container.
+:  CSS selector for selection of element that contains the table of contents.

 `title_query`